GDSC-GCET/GDSC-GCET/README.md

 Explore our APP Development projects and contributions in our [GDSC APP Dev Repository](https://github.com/orgs/GDSC-GCET/teams/gdsc-app-development).

-Explore our BlockChain projects and contributions in our [DGSC BlockChain Repository](https://github.com/orgs/GDSC-GCET/teams/gdsc-blockchain).
+Explore our BlockChain projects and contributions in our [GDSC BlockChain Repository](https://github.com/orgs/GDSC-GCET/teams/gdsc-blockchain).

 Explore our Cloud/DevOps projects and contributions in our [GDSC Cloud/DevOps Repository](https://github.com/orgs/GDSC-GCET/teams/gdsc-cloud-devops).